-- School will only authorise leave of absence during term time where there are exceptional circumstances. - School will not authorise holidays during term time. - The following are examples of reasons not deemed to be exceptional: - My work does not allow me to take holidays during the school holiday periods - Days overlapping with the beginning or end of term - My child needs a holiday at quieter times due to their needs - Our holiday has been gifted/arranged by others and we did not have a choice of dates - $\circ$ $\;$ My child has good or 100% attendance $\;$ - $\circ$ $\;$ Availability of cheaper holidays and travel arrangements - We booked the holiday before checking with the school
+- Days overlapping with the beginning or end of term - o My child needs a holiday at quieter times due to their needs - o Our holiday has been gifted/arranged by others and we did not have a choice of dates - o My child has good or 100% attendance - o Availability of cheaper holidays and travel arrangements - o We booked the holiday before checking with the school - Holiday dates of siblings/family at other schools are different - Day trips/Birthday plans - It's a special activity I want my child to attend - It may be the case that we no longer authorise absences that have previously been authorised.

-- o Holiday dates of siblings/family at other schools are different - o Day trips/Birthday plans - $\circ$ ~ It's a special sporting fixture/show/event I want my child to attend - If a child has been reported as unwell and a holiday is suspected, school will report to the local authority for a penalty notice fine.
-School is expected to carry out home visits. - School will look at child's overall attendance figures, when considering referring to the Local Authority for issuing of a fixed penalty notice. - Parents will receive a warning of penalty notice for unauthorised leave. - School will notify parents of penalty notice, should unauthorised leave of absence be taken (10 sessions over a 10-week rolling period).
+- If a child has been reported as unwell and a holiday is suspected, school is expected to carry out home visits to check. - Parents will receive a warning of penalty notice for unauthorised leave. - School will notify parents of penalty notice, should unauthorised leave of absence be taken 5 days (10 sessions) over a 10-week rolling period.